CharlieTheCatMeow/HackPad/README.md

 - 9x Diode

 **Credits:**
- Used AI for basic questions about software and hardware
+ Used AI for basic questions about the firmware and hardware